Old Republic International Corporation research snapshot

 Business qualitySpecialty insurance and title insurance produce recurring premiums, investment float, and customer relationships across commercial and residential markets.High

-MoatUnderwriting knowledge, claims data, broker and customer relationships, scale, ratings, and a 14% title market share support a real but cyclical advantage.Medium-high
+MoatUnderwriting knowledge, claims data, broker and customer relationships, scale, ratings, and a position as the third-largest U.S. title insurer support a real but cyclical advantage.Medium-high

-ManagementManagement emphasizes long-run underwriting discipline, balance sheet strength, regular dividends, special dividends, and repurchases, with 7.7% insider and employee ownership reported in the Q1 presentation.Medium-high
+ManagementManagement emphasizes long-run underwriting discipline, balance sheet strength, regular dividends, special dividends, and repurchases.
+ORI returned $137.4 million in Q2 2026 and $374.9 million in the first half, including $221.5 million of buybacks.Medium-high

-Risk levelReserve deterioration, catastrophe losses, commercial auto severity, title volume, investment yields, and interest rates can all pressure book value and earnings.Medium-high
+Risk levelReserve deterioration, the run-off transactional risk book, catastrophe losses, commercial auto severity, title volume, investment yields, and interest rates can all pressure book value and earnings.Medium-high

 AI confidenceHistorical financial data is well documented, but an AI model cannot reliably normalize future claims or predict the timing of investment gains.High data confidence

-Investment certaintyThe business is understandable and shareholder friendly, but future returns require sustained underwriting profitability and adequate valuation support.Medium
+Investment certaintyThe business is understandable and shareholder friendly, but future returns require sustained underwriting profitability, normalizing reserves, and adequate valuation support after a strong share price run.Medium

 ORI AI stock forecast